jnapolit/Calculator/README.md

 Calculator
 ==========

-User inputs an equation which contains only one digit in infix notation and then the program outputs it in postfix notation, then solves it
+User inputs an equation(can only used one digit numbers, 0-9) in infix notation and then the program outputs it in postfix notation, then solves it.
+I implemented all of the data structures used such as the stack and binary search tree.